agreif/ex-say/README.md

 It exposes a function `Say.say/1` that tells the underlying OS or through a SSH tunnel to say the given text.

+## Why?

+While programming I found it very useful to get acustic feedback from some background jobs which execute elixir code.

+One concrete sample is when RiotJS mrkup files has to be compiled to JavaScript.
+This watch-compile-loop is implemented with elixir, and when a compile fails, my laptop says "riot compile error".

 ## Usage

 ```